oh-wind/mblocs/README.md

 # mblocks
+> This is a fork of [mblocks](https://gitlab.com/mhdy/mblocks), which adds some useful functions, such as allowing Interval to be triggered by a signal, and allowing to obtain a semaphore.
+This is useful for dwm to implement status bar clicks.

 This program is a multi-threaded memory-safe status monitor written in Rust.
 It updates the status only when there is a change.